-Vaccines are the way out of this pandemic.
-An effective vaccine is the best way to protect people from coronavirus.
-Following extensive trials, safe and effective COVID-19 vaccines have been approved in the UK and the NHS COVID-19 vaccination programme has started.
+Vaccines are the best way to protect people from coronavirus.
+Following extensive trials, safe and effective COVID-19 vaccines have been approved in the UK and the NHS COVID-19 vaccination programme is continuing to be rolled out.

 Looking for coronavirus vaccine information in other languages?

 Local GPs and clinicians across the Humber, Coast and Vale have filmed an important message in multiple languages* to encourage vaccine confidence and dispel vaccine myths and misinformation.
 The videos can be viewed on YouTube here. *We will be adding more languages to this playlist.

 An independent group of experts (Joint Committee of Vaccination and Immunisation) has recommended that the NHS first offers these vaccines to those at highest risk of catching the disease and of suffering serious complications or dying from COVID-19.

 We will continue to build capacity across the system to offer more vaccinations with additional local vaccination services, hospital hubs and vaccination centres coming online.
 However, the exact weekly roll-out of new sites and vaccinators will be largely shaped by the vaccine supply schedule from the vaccine manufacturers.
 This is the biggest vaccination programme the NHS has ever undertaken.
 It is a huge challenge, and there will be bumps in the road.